 Sign up to our newsletter for weekly updates.

-FRAME 120 – Clint Baclawski transforms photographic images into 3D light installations, morphing the commercial billboard into an object of contemplation.
+Boston – Clint Baclawski transforms photographic images into 3D light installations, morphing the commercial billboard into an object of contemplation.

 © 2018 Frame Publishers